antonmry/jexler/side/guide/guide.md

 Issues are automatically created if a jexler unexpectedly exits by throwing an exception.

-Often it is better to catch exceptions within the jexler script to keep it running, and to track the exception as a issue in the script:
+Often it is better to catch exceptions within the jexler script to keep the jexler running, and instead to track the exception as a issue in the script:

     try {
       new SimpleEmail().with {